yijing-sie/RNN-and-LSTM/README.md

 ### 2. Gated Recurrent Unit

-The second part is to implement from scratch a portion of the [torch.nn.GRUCell](https://pytorch.org/docs/stable/generated/torch.nn.GRUCell.html) and combine it with a linear layer to compose a neural net, namely `CharacterPredictor`, in [hw3/gru_classifier.py](hw3/gru_classifier.py)
+The second part is to implement from scratch a portion of the [torch.nn.GRUCell](https://pytorch.org/docs/stable/generated/torch.nn.GRUCell.html) **using numpy only** and combine it with a linear layer to compose a neural net, namely `CharacterPredictor`, in [hw3/gru_classifier.py](hw3/gru_classifier.py)

 <p>
 <img src="GRU.png" width="400" />